Access to Information

 Digital Journalism (2022)

 Based on a survey with data journalists from 71 countries, this study compares how FOIa laws and Open Government data policies influences data journalism practices around the world.
 The results suggest that technical and economic inequalities that affect the implementation of the open data infrastructures can produce unequal data access and widen the gap in data journalism practices between information-rich and information-poor countries.
-VIEW
+ACCESS HERE

 • Freedom of Information